fragmadata/cascading.csv/README.md

 with rogue delimiters, line endings, quotes, and escape characters - we often require more powerful CSV parsers to handle the wide variety of formats in which delimited data is written.

-Tresata's [OpenCSV scheme](https://github.com/tresata/cascading-opencsv) was a valiant effort to remedy these precise problems, but it still takes a naive approach to the problem.
-Specifically, the OpenCSV scheme extends Cascading's `TextLine` scheme, thus inhereting issues such as when line endings occur in lines that coincide with Hadoop input splits.
+Tresata's [OpenCSV scheme](https://github.com/tresata/cascading-opencsv) was a valiant effort to handle the types of edge cases often seen in CSV formatted data, but it still takes a naive approach to the problem.
+Specifically, the OpenCSV scheme extends Cascading's `TextLine` scheme, thus inhereting issues such as those resulting from the occurrence of line endings in lines that coincide with Hadoop input splits.
 In cases where a line ending appears in the same line as a Hadoop input split, existing CSV schemes will only receive and split partial lines, losing one complete record and gaining two partial records (the one prior to the split and the one after the split).

 ## Design

 Cascading.CSV uses [Apache Commons CSV](https://commons.apache.org/proper/commons-csv/) for parsing CSV inputs and writing CSV outputs.
-Commons CSV natively supports input partitioning files and therefore handles Hadoops input splits gracefully.
+Commons CSV natively supports partitioning input files and so handles Hadoop's input splits rather gracefully.
-In order to take advantage of input splits, this project provides a custom Hadoop [CsvInputFormat](https://github.com/datascienceinc/cascading.csv/blob/master/src/main/java/com/datascience/hadoop/CsvInputFormat.java) and [CsvOutputFormat](https://github.com/datascienceinc/cascading.csv/blob/master/src/main/java/com/datascience/hadoop/CsvOutputFormat.java) along with an associated [RecordReader](https://github.com/datascienceinc/cascading.csv/blob/master/src/main/java/com/datascience/hadoop/CsvRecordReader.java)
+In order to properly support Hadoop input splits for CSV files, this project provides a custom Hadoop [CsvInputFormat](https://github.com/datascienceinc/cascading.csv/blob/master/src/main/java/com/datascience/hadoop/CsvInputFormat.java) and [CsvOutputFormat](https://github.com/datascienceinc/cascading.csv/blob/master/src/main/java/com/datascience/hadoop/CsvOutputFormat.java) along with an associated [RecordReader](https://github.com/datascienceinc/cascading.csv/blob/master/src/main/java/com/datascience/hadoop/CsvRecordReader.java)